BlackBerry’s classic smartphone stops working Tuesday

 The advent of the iPhone unleashed a tsunami of change in the smartphone market.
 Whereas BlackBerry had always catered to the corporate, work-addicted consumer that prioritized email, the iPhone offered an accessible interface that was appealing to those inside and outside the professional world.

-After the iPhone debuted in 2007, BlackBerry’s stature eroded: its market share slumped from 20 percent in 2009 to just 5 percent in 2012, according to Business Insider.
-By 2016, when the company ceased manufacturing the BlackBerry and shifted its focus to software, its market share had dwindled to zero as customers were bombarded by touch-based options from competitors like Apple, Google and Samsung.
+After the iPhone debuted in 2007, BlackBerry’s stature eroded: Its market share slumped from 20 percent in 2009 toless than 5 percent in 2012, according to Business Insider.
+By 2016, when the company ceased manufacturing the BlackBerry and shifted its focus to software, its market share had dwindled to zero as customers were bombarded by touch-based options from competitors such as Apple, Google and Samsung.

 BlackBerry die-hards can sustain some hope for a comeback.
 Austin-based OnwardMobility is supposed to be releasing a 5G version of the BlackBerry, but it has been mysteriously delayed: Its website still says the revival is coming in 2021.